akmaz/SpotifyProject/README.md

 * JDK 8 - you can download [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * Eclipse - you can download [here](https://www.eclipse.org/downloads/packages/).
 * Maven integration for Eclipse.
-* TestNG - you can download 'TestNG for Eclipse' plug-in.
+* TestNG - you can download 'TestNG for Eclipse' plug-in from Eclipse Marketplace.
 * Chrome Driver - It's already added to the project in the src/test/resources/drivers folder.

 Maven uses the below dependencies: